Spectra’s 10-Step Fulfillment Process

 Your inventory undergoes a thorough inspection:

-- Evidence of damage
+- Evidence of any damage

-- Comparison to manifesto
+- Comparison to packing slip

 - Efficiency, speed, and accuracy are vital at this stage.